RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 ***********

 | The rocProf is a command line tool implemented on the top of
   rocProfiler and rocTracer APIs.
-Source code for rocProf may be found
+Source code for rocProf can be found at GitHub:
-  here: GitHub:
   `https://github.com/ROCm-Developer-Tools/rocprofiler/blob/amd-master/bin/rocprof <https://github.com/ROCm-Developer-Tools/rocprofiler/blob/amd-master/bin/rocprof>`__
 | This command line tool is implemented as a script which is setting up
   the environment for attaching the profiler and then run the provided